 This compatibility – combined with the Chromecast’s low cost – makes it a compelling alternative to the Apple TV, which costs £129.

 The setup process is pretty much identical to the one with the original Chromecast.
 Simply attach the power cable and install the Chromecast app (now named the Home app) on your smartphone, tablet or laptop.

 From there you power up the app and follow the on-screen commands to connect the device to your Wi-Fi network and pair it with your device.
 Once this is done, you’re ready to stream.

 Chromecast – The New App

-Despite having the same setup process, the Chromecast 2 runs using a completely redesigned application.
+Despite having the same setup process, the latest Chromecast runs using a completely redesigned application.

 Google describes the app as a hub for all your digital content needs.
 It works by pulling content from all the apps installed on the device that it can stream from into a single-pane of glass interface.

 In theory, this means you can view every bit of content you can watch on the Chromecast in one place, without having to individually check each app.
 You could see what movies are on Netflix alongside recently added TV shows on the BBC iPlayer, for example.

 Get news, competitions and special offers direct to your inbox